isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 The convention for operator overloads (especially on value types) is for `operator=(const T&)` to perform the assignment and then return (non-const) `*this`.
-This ensures consistency with standard library types and follows the principle of "do as the ints do."
+This ensures consistency with standard library types and follows the principle of “do as the ints do.”

 ##### Note

 Historically there was some guidance to make the assignment operator return `const T&`.
-This was primarily to avoid code of the form `(a = b) = c` -- such code is not common enough to warrant violating consistency with standard types.
+This was primarily to avoid code of the form `(a = b) = c` — such code is not common enough to warrant violating consistency with standard types.

 ##### Example